Hurricane Helene makes landfall in Florida, moves to Georgia: What we know

 — National Hurricane Center (@NHC_Atlantic) September 27, 2024

 - As a category four storm, it was the most powerful ever to hit the state’s Big Bend region.
-Some hours later, at about 06:40 GMT, authorities downgraded the hurricane to category one but warned that heavy rainfall and strong, damaging winds still posed a significant threat.
+Some hours later, at around 09:00 GMT, authorities downgraded the hurricane to tropical storm but warned that heavy rainfall and strong, damaging winds still posed a significant threat.

 - Fallen trees brought down power lines across the state and, as of 06:40 GMT, almost 1.3 million people in Florida were without power, according to tracking site poweroutage.us.
 Florida has a population of 22 million people.